 When you to call to make the first appointment, it is common to ask questions regarding the length of each session, cost of each session (and potentially insurance options including in-network or out-of-network, and the process for out-of-network), appointment availability, hours of operation, and about the therapists that provide services at the practice.

-Some questions are easier answered through reading materials (such as this article), so the scheduler may direct you to the website for questions that require longer answers but yet are commonly asked.
+Some questions are easier answered through reading materials (such as this article), so the scheduler may direct you to our website for questions that require longer answers but yet are commonly asked.

 To book the first appointment at Tampa Therapy, we do so with payment completed over the phone for the first appointment.
 This reserves the appointment time for you.
 The amount paid also completes payment for the first session, and is not an additional fee.
-We strongly believe you should only pay for what you book.
+We strongly believe you should only pay for the time you reserve.

 At Tampa Therapy, our clients complete paperwork ahead of the appointment in the client portal.
 Paperwork is required to start services and will be reviewed at the first appointment.